Film: Little Miss Sunshine

 - The book agent delivers a variation of this to Richard note

-- Token Good Teammate: Olive to the Hoovers due to the Children Are Innocent coming into play.
+- Token Good Teammate: Olive to the Hoovers due to Children Are Innocent coming into play.
 Kirby, Ms. California and arguably the pageant assistant for the pageant staff.

 - Took a Level in Kindness: Everyone dropped their Jerkass and cynical behaviors near the end of the film.